Lakifume/Bloodstained-Crowd-Control/README.md

 # Bloodstained-Crowd-Control
 A UE4SS lua mod for Crowd Control support in Bloodstained: Ritual of the Night: https://crowdcontrol.live/game/Bloodstained
-For best results it is recommend to combine this with True Randomization: https://github.com/Lakifume/True-Randomization/releases/latest
+For best results it is recommended to combine this with True Randomization: https://github.com/Lakifume/True-Randomization/releases/latest

 ## Overview